 The purpose of the Cockcroft Institute is to design, develop and optimize particle accelerators and the underlying technologies, such as RF technology, vacuum sciences, and beam diagnostics.
 CI researchers pursue a cutting edge R&D program into frontier accelerators and novel accelerators.
 The latter includes laser and particle beam-driven plasma wakefield acceleration, as well as dielectric laser, photonic bandgap and meta materials accelerators.

 The institute collaborates closely with industry partners in the health, energy and security sectors to drive a wide range of accelerator applications.
-Finally, in oPAC and LA³NET CI researchers coordinate some of Europe’s largest research and training networks.
+Finally, in OMA and AVA, CI researchers coordinate some of Europe’s largest research and training networks.